Masters Research Project

 Overall aims and purpose

 Students successfully completing the master research project should be able to plan, cost, execute and analyse original research.
-They should have developed a conceptual understanding of the challenges and ethical implications of research, and they should have reached a technical competency in the laboratory and/or field, which enables them to embark on a PhD research project.
+They should have developed a conceptual understanding of the challenges and ethical implications of research, and they should have reached a technical competency in their chosen study area, which enables them to embark on a PhD research project.

-The research project MBiol/Zoology will allow students to develop their experimental skills to a high level and it will enable students to plan, execute and analyse hypothesis-bases research in the field or laboratory.
-During the first month of the course, students have to plan the research project in collaboration with the supervisor.
-The written research plan is expected to be submitted in the first month and cover (i) underlying rationale, (ii) specific objectives of the project, (iii) methodology and approach, (iv) management of the project and resources, (v) programme of research and (vi) justification of resources.
+The research project MBiol/Zoology will allow students to develop their scientific skills to a high level and it will enable students to plan, execute and analyse hypothesis-based research in their chosen research area.
+During the first part of the course, students have to plan the research project in collaboration with the supervisor.
+The written research plan is expected to cover (i) underlying rationale, (ii) specific objectives of the project, (iii) methodology and approach, (iv) management of the project and resources, (v) programme of research and (vi) justification of resources.
 Towards the end of the first semester, students are expected to make an oral presentation of the project's progress to explain background and rationale, overall methodology and hypotheses and anticipated outcomes of the project.
 For the dissertation, data collection in the field or in the laboratory or by in silico methods would generally be done between October and March.
 The experimental work is generally followed by two months of data analysis and writing up.
 The final results is presented in a written dissertation, which should follow the format of a research publication, and the final research conference presentation (in the form of a poster).

 A threshold student should have a basic knowledge of the essential facts and key concepts in the chosen research area.
 The research proposal, the oral presentation, conference poster and response to comments letter should demonstrate an ability to analyse the literature, to plan, conduct and analyse the research to present it into a coherent argument